Ondřej Palát: Tampa Bay Lightning (2011–2022)

-Before the start of the 2021–22 season, Palát was named to Team Czech Republic to compete at the 2022 Winter Olympics.
-However, they failed to qualify for the Olympics after losing to Team Switzerland in the group stage and NHL players were unable to participate due to the spread of the omicron variant of COVID-19.
-Palát recorded his 400th career point on 4 January 2022 by tallying two goals in the Lightning's 7–2 win over the Columbus Blue Jackets.
+Before the start of the 2021–22 season, Palát was named to the Czech Republic team to compete at the 2022 Winter Olympics.
+However, they failed to qualify for the Olympics after losing to Switzerland in the group stage and NHL players were unable to participate due to the spread of the omicron variant of COVID-19.
+Palát recorded his 400th career point on 4 January 2022, by tallying two goals in the Lightning's 7–2 win over the Columbus Blue Jackets.
 He subsequently became the seventh player in franchise history and the eighth member of his draft class (out of 211) to reach this milestone.
 Palát scored the two goals over the Lightning's next two games for seven points over eight games.
 After missing numerous games due to an injury, Palát set another milestone by skating in his 590th career game.
 As such, he passed Johnson and moved into seventh place on the franchise's all-time games played list.
 Palát then went through a 28-game goalless drought that started on 11 January.
-He broke this streak by scoring a goal on 10 April in a 5–0 win over the Buffalo Sabres.
+He broke this streak by scoring a goal on 10 April, in a 5–0 win over the Buffalo Sabres.
 He finished the season with three assists by helping on all three of Stamkos' goals against the New York Islanders in the season finale ending with 18 goals and 31 assists for 49 points in 77 contests.

-New Jersey Devils (2022–present)
+New Jersey Devils (2022–2026)

 Palát (left) with the New Jersey Devils in January 2025.

 Following his 10th season in the NHL with the Lightning, Palát left the club as a free agent and signed a five-year, $30 million contract with the New Jersey Devils.
 He recorded three goals over his first six games with the Devils in the 2022–23 season before suffering a groin injury.
 He underwent surgery to repair the issue and missed all of November and December to recover.
-He was activated off injured reserve on 5 January and made his return that night against the St. Louis Blues.
+He was activated off injured reserve on 5 January, and made his return that night against the St. Louis Blues.
 Palát skated through 18 shifts and played 14:24 minutes of ice time in the 5–3 loss.
 He scored two goals over the final two months of the regular season and finished with eight goals and 15 assists in 49 games as the Devils reached the playoffs for the first time since 2018.

 On 14 November 2023, Palát recorded his 300th career assist after earning a point on Timo Meier's fifth goal of the season.
-He subsequently became the 27th Czechia native with 300 or more career assists in the NHL.
-Later that season, Palát played in his 700th career game on 5 December against the Vancouver Canucks.
+He subsequently became the 27th Czech Republic native with 300 or more career assists in the NHL.
+Later that season, Palát played in his 700th career game on 5 December, against the Vancouver Canucks.

+As Palát's tenure with the Devils continued, his contract frequently became cited by fans and media as one of the worst contracts relative to on-ice play in the NHL, and the Devils began looking to remove his cap hit in order to relieve themselves of salary cap space.